akelii/itucsdb1611/docs/user/member5.rst

-After you type the email and password correctly, you will be redirected the dasboard(home) page as below.
+After you type the email and password correctly, you will be redirected the dashboard(home) page as below.

 .. figure:: member5/3.png
       :scale: 50 %